abigailscl/pizza-planet-ui/.github/pull_request_template.md

 ## Description

--Add a description of the: feature, bug fix,code change that improves performance, that affect the build system or external dependencies, on documentation, refactor or test
+- Add a description of the: feature, bug fix,code change that improves performance, that affect the build system or external dependencies, on documentation, refactor or test

 ## Files changed

--Add a list of files that have been changed
+- Add a list of files that have been changed

 ## Task board

--Add the url of the task ticket
+- Add the url of the task ticket

 ## Acceptance criteria

--Add the acceptance criteria for this task
+- Add the acceptance criteria for this task